-7. The purpose of the Committee on Cooperative Compliance is to assist the States Parties in acting upon their commitment under Article 8.1 of the Convention to work together in a spirit of cooperation to facilitate compliance in a supportive and amicable manner.

-8. The Committee on Cooperative Compliance will improve the management of the work of the Convention in a highly cooperative manner.
+- 7. The purpose of the Committee on Cooperative Compliance is to assist the States Parties in acting upon their commitment under Article 8.1 of the Convention to work together in a spirit of cooperation to facilitate compliance in a supportive and amicable manner. - 8.
+The Committee on Cooperative Compliance will improve the management of the work of the Convention in a highly cooperative manner.
 Its establishment will not supersede the provisions of Article 8 or amend the Convention, and its status and prerogatives will be identical to that of other elements of the Convention's machinery.
-The Committee will have no decision-making capacity, which rests solely with the States Parties.

-9. The mandate of the Committee on Cooperative Compliance is to carry out the following:

-- a.
-To objectively and informally consider whether a concern about compliance with the Convention's prohibitions contained in Article 1.1 of the Convention is potentially credible and, if so, to consider any follow up that might be appropriate for States Parties to better understand the situation. - b.
-When appropriate, in close consultation with any States Parties concerned, to clarify the situation, and, if a credible concern is apparent, making suggestions on steps that the State Party concerned could take to ensure that the Convention remains strong and effective. - c.
-For cases where a credible concern is apparent, to present preliminary observations at intersessional meetings if need be, and conclusions and recommendations at Meetings of the States Parties or Review Conferences. - d.
+- 9. The mandate of the Committee on Cooperative Compliance is to carry out the following: - a.
+Objectively and informally consider whether a concern about compliance with the Convention's prohibitions contained in Article 1.1 of the Convention is potentially credible and, if so, to consider any follow up that might be appropriate for States Parties to better understand the situation. - b.
+When appropriate, in close consultation with the States Parties concerned, clarify the situation, and if as a result it assesses that the concern is credible, make suggestions on steps that the States Parties concerned could take to ensure that the Convention remains strong and effective. - c.
+For cases where the concern is credible, present preliminary observations at intersessional meetings if need be, and conclusions and recommendations at Meetings of the States Parties or Review Conferences. - d.
 Remain transparent and accountable, including by reporting on activities at both intersessional and Meetings of the States Parties or Review Conferences.